 Having never done an all inclusive holiday we decided the Caribbean was the place to give it a go.
 Paul and I aren’t massive fans of sunbathing, we are both very pale and get easily burnt and also get bored quickly.
 We like Sightseeing and doing activities when on holiday and have always felt all inclusives would be too restrictive for what we wanted but we wanted to try it.
 Having researched our options we picked Sandals Grande Antigua for the first four nights of our holiday.
 We desperately needed some down time anyway having not taken any annual leave for a while, Sandals was adults only which we wanted and they had an allergen specialist so I thought that would help me have more options to eat being Coeliac.
-I will write a separate post entirely on my time at Sandals for anyone thinking of doing an all inclusive trip to the Caribbean but I ate well without getting glutened during my time there.
+I have written a separate post about my stay at Sandals for anyone thinking of doing an all inclusive trip to the Caribbean, read it here.

 Having had four nights of rest and relaxation we moved to a self catering apartment.
 There were a few reasons for this with the main reason being that we felt the all inclusive was too expensive to justify paying when not on the resort during the day.
 It was a lot cheaper to stay in an apartment for the next five nights and we hired a car to get out and about.
 This may have been different if we had done the holiday as a package deal and got a good rate for Sandals/the holiday rather than paying the nightly rate.